-4.2.3 Procurement
+4.3 Procurement

 Procurement plays a central role in the successful delivery of infrastructure projects, and it is critical to clearly address data requirements in contracts with service providers.
-Contracts need to address the matters outlined in this section as well as any other relevant policies, including the NSW Cloud Policy and the NSW Smart Infrastructure Policy.
+Contracts need to address the matters outlined in this section as well as any other relevant policies, including the Cloud Policy and the Smart Infrastructure Policy.

-- Clarity on data governance for infrastructure projects; - Faster, more consistent tender preparation; - Less complexity and improved tender responses (more due diligence); - Informed tender assessment; and - Smooth project start-up.
+- Clarity on data governance for infrastructure projects particularly data sharing arrangements; - Faster, more consistent tender preparation; - Less complexity and improved tender responses (more due diligence); - Informed tender assessment; and - Smooth project start-up.

-- Develop an agreed commercial and legal framework for infrastructure data; - Develop a standardised approach with template documents; - Establish scalable, integrated procurement processes fully integrated with existing NSW Government assurance frameworks; - Utilise guidance and technical support for infrastructure data procurement; and - Utilise expertise to support project initiation.
+- Develop an agreed commercial and legal framework for infrastructure data, including clearly identifying data ownership and associated rights; - Develop a data sharing agreement that outlines roles and responsibilities for securely managing data; - Develop a standardised approach with template documents; - Establish scalable, integrated procurement processes fully integrated with existing NSW Government assurance frameworks; - Utilise guidance and technical support for infrastructure data procurement; and - Utilise expertise to support project initiation.

-4.2.3.1 Data handling
+4.3.1 Data handling

 Infrastructure systems often need multiple service providers to provide hardware, software, and connectivity.
 Health checks should be conducted at key stages of the lifecycle.
-You need to require service providers to perform due diligence and identify all parties involved in developing and delivering these products and services.
-This due diligence includes following applicable NSW Government policy and frameworks such as the Infrastructure Investor Assurance Framework (IIAF) and ICT Assurance Framework as well as the Asset Management Policy (TPP 19-07).
-The applicable policies and frameworks may vary for each project and so it is important to identify the required assurance processes.
+Agencies need to require service providers to perform due diligence and identify all parties involved in developing and delivering these products and services.
+This due diligence includes following applicable NSW Government policies including the Asset Management Policy (TPP 19-07).
+The applicable policies and frameworks may vary for each project and so it is important to identify the required assurance processes such as the Infrastructure Investor Assurance Framework (IIAF) and ICT Assurance Framework.

-Service providers must be transparent about their data handling and storage practices so that there is full visibility of all parties who have access to the data generated by your devices.
+The majority of infrastructure data that agencies manage relates to management of existing infrastructure assets.
+This data will not be required for investment decision making, but to support how best to maintain the existing agency asset portfolio.
+Service providers must be transparent about their data handling and storage practices so that there is full visibility of all parties who have access to the data generated by service providers across all phases of the asset lifecycle.

-4.2.3.2 Data ownership and rights
+4.3.2 Data ownership and rights

-This section should be considered in conjunction with Section 7.1.5 for data privacy and security as the restrictions on the usage of data are intertwined with ownership.
+This section should be considered in conjunction with Section 7.4 for data privacy and security as restrictions on the usage of data are intertwined with ownership.

-4.2.3.2.1 Data ownership and control
+4.3.2.1 Data ownership and control

-Firstly, an agency should determine whether data should or could be owned by a vendor, and if so, in what circumstances when developing an infrastructure system.
+Agencies should determine whether data is owned by a vendor, and if so, in what circumstances when developing an infrastructure system.
 This determination should include an assessment of the sensitivity of the data.
-For projects where a vendor does own the data, you should ensure your contract enables you to have all reasonable control over your data.
-Define your data governance requirements in contractual approaches and stipulate your requirements for what data is being collected, where it is stored and who can access it, at what granularity and for what purpose.
+For projects where a vendor owns data, agencies should ensure their contract enables them to have reasonable control over government data contributed as part of a project.
+Agencies should define data governance requirements in contractual approaches and stipulate their requirements for what data is being collected, where it is stored, who can access it, at what granularity and for what purpose.

-In circumstances where the service provider owns the data, identify whether they are entitled to sell the data about your performance to a third party, and understand any contractual rights to see, use and monetise this data.
-If this use is unacceptable, look for other service providers who have data policies that give you rights to your data for ownership, use and reuse purposes.
+In circumstances where the service provider owns the data, agencies should identify whether they are entitled to sell the data contributed by them to a third party, and understand any contractual rights to see, use and monetise this data.
+If this use is unacceptable, agencies should look for other service providers who have data policies that allocate ownership, use and reuse rights to the purchaser.
+Refer to NSW Crown Copyright policy for more information.